Chen Quanguo: Economic development

-In 2015 during Chen's tenure, a transfer of 280,000 Han Chinese settlers to Tibet's capital Lhasa was authorized, as part of China's urbanization plans.
-The Central Tibetan Administration states 7.5 million Han Chinese and 6 million Tibetans live in the region, as of 2015, and adds, "Under the guise of the economic and social development, Beijing encourages its population to migrate to Tibet with the clear aim to marginalize Tibetans from the economic, educational, political and social life of the region".
+In 2015 during Chen's tenure, a transfer of 280,000 Han settlers to Tibet's capital Lhasa was authorized, as part of China's urbanization plans.
+The Central Tibetan Administration states 7.5 million Han and 6 million Tibetans live in the region, as of 2015, and adds, "Under the guise of the economic and social development, Beijing encourages its population to migrate to Tibet with the clear aim to marginalize Tibetans from the economic, educational, political and social life of the region".
 During Chen's tenure, Tibet's ethnic majority has been "swamped" by promoting economic development that encourages migration from elsewhere in China.
-In September 2011, at least 226 "key projects" for the development of Tibet were awarded to Han Chinese owned companies.
-Only Han Chinese college graduates in Tibet or Tibetans that speak fluent Mandarin secure well-paid private sector jobs.
+In September 2011, at least 226 "key projects" for the development of Tibet were awarded to Han owned companies.
+Only Han college graduates in Tibet or Tibetans that speak fluent Mandarin secure well-paid private sector jobs.
 Chinese data shows that Tibet's GDP grew by 11.8% in 2012.
 The growth rate in 2013 was 12.1%.
 The growth rate in 2014 was 12%, ranking first in the country.
 The growth rate in 2015 was 11%, and the region's GDP exceeded 100 billion CNY for the first time.
 In the first half of 2016, Tibet led other provinces and cities in China at a growth rate of 10.6%.

 Xinjiang (2016–2021)

 On 29 August 2016, Chen became the Party Secretary of Xinjiang, replacing Zhang Chunxian.
 He was considered as the best fit for this as he has been successful in controlling Tibet in the past.

-His measures of disciplining them include: mass-engineering of the Muslim population through detainment camps, specialized boarding schools for Uyghur children, arbitrary arrests.
-His regime has apparently “destroyed 1,588 terrorist groups” and “arrested 12,995 terrorists” since 2014.

 Upon taking office in Xinjiang, Chen became the first senior official in the history of the People's Republic to have occupied the top posts of both Xinjiang and Tibet.
 It signaled that Chen was a candidate for the 19th Politburo of the Chinese Communist Party, to be installed in the autumn of 2017, as the party chief position in Xinjiang ordinarily held a seat on the Politburo.
 He concurrently served as the first secretary and political commissar of the Xinjiang Production and Construction Corps Party Committee.
-Chen is a member of the 19th Politburo of the Chinese Communist Party, elected in 2017.
+Chen was a member of the 19th Politburo of the Chinese Communist Party, elected in 2017.
 He was previously an alternate of the 17th Central Committee of the Chinese Communist Party, and a full member of the 18th Central Committee.

-On 26 December 2021, Chinese state media announced that Chen would step down from his role as Party Secretary of Xinjiang.
-He was succeeded by Governor of Guangdong Ma Xingrui with immediate effect.